-January CPT meeting and modeling workshop
+January CPT meeting and Modelling workshop

-The SSC endorses the agenda items for the Crab Modeling workshop, scheduled for January 14-15, 2016 in Anchorage.
-This workshop will focus on applying the Generic Model for Alaska Crab Stocks (Gmacs) to Bristol Bay red king crab and St. Matthews blue king crab.
-Pending resolution to the resources available for AIGKC assessments, the SSC recommends that the AIGKC be brought forward to the January CPT meeting for evaluation.
-The SSC looks forward to reviewing this assessment at the February 2016 Council meeting.
+The SSC endorses the agenda items for the Crab Modelling workshop scheduled for January 14-15, 2016 in Anchorage.
+This workshop will focus on applying the Generic Model for Alaska Crab Stocks (Gmacs) to Bristol Bay red king crab, and St. Matthews blue king crab.
+Pending resolution to the resources available for AIGKC assessments, the SSC recommends that the AIGKC be brought forward to the January CPT meeting for evaluation, and the SSC looks forward to reviewing this assessment at the February 2016 Council meeting.